Skip to main content

 Inheritances, whether you’re bequeathing or receiving, involve many types of law, from probate to Elder Law, estate planning, tax law, and even retirement planning.
 As an experienced Rhode Island inheritance lawyer, we wear a lot of hats.
 Our legal team helps you understand how to plan for retirement and receiving Medicaid so you can leave something for your children, guide you through probate if you’ve been named the executor of a will, or set up a Special Needs Trust to improve your special needs child’s life.
 Most of us want to leave an inheritance for those we love and feel a responsibility to provide for them after we pass away.

 At McCarthy Law, LLC, we practice all the types of law that comprise a robust inheritance law practice.
 If you’ve recently received money, we can help you learn your options for investing, saving, or spending.
 If you want to leave your children assets, we can help you reduce estate taxes and avoid probate.
-Please contact us for a consultation for professional estate planning and inheritance advice tailored to your financial goals and obligations.
+Please contact us for a discovery call for professional estate planning and inheritance advice tailored to your financial goals and obligations.

 Benefits Of Working With Inheritance Attorneys